 These days, banks fight for customers with excellent credit.
-Sure, you may have heard thatbanks are issuing more credit cards to sub-prime borrowers lately, but the customers they compete for are the ones with credit scores in the high 700s and 800s - and those are the ones who get the best offers.
+Sure, you may have heard that banks are issuing more credit cards to sub-prime borrowers lately, but the customers they compete for are the ones with credit scores in the high 700s and 800s - and those are the ones who get advantageous offers.

 To tempt those customers, banks offer sign-on bonuses for opening a new account.
 These bonuses come in several forms - they can be cash rewards, points, or miles.
 When comparing offers, it's hard to know how 10,000 points stack up next to 50,000 miles.
 What can you redeem the points for?
 Do the miles work with the frequent flyer program you use the most?
 These questions can be confusing to answer.

 When you don't know the value of different sign-on bonuses, comparing different credit card offers is like comparing apples and oranges.
 Credit-Land.com looked at some of the biggest sign-on bonus offers out there today and found out exactly what those deals are worth, so you can compare offers and decide for yourself: Which sign-on bonus is best for you?

 Our research showed that although the most popular sign-on bonus is cash, the highest-value rewards are free airline tickets and hotel stays.
 Cash is great - some say cash is king! - but if you're looking to get the most bang for your buck, travel rewards are the best value.